How to report details of your disguised remuneration loan scheme and account for your loan charge liability.

 If you’re using BPT to complete an EYU submission, you’ll need to enter the previously submitted year to date figures.
 You’ll also need to calculate the tax, National Insurance and student loan deductions due.

 BPT will not do this for you, so you should use your current payroll software product to do your calculations.
-If this is not possible use the manual tax, National Insurance and student loan tables.
+If this is not possible you’ll need to calculate the tax, National Insurance and student loan deductions.

 You must submit the EYU to HMRC as soon as possible after 20 April 2019 and ensure you pay the Income Tax and National Insurance contributions payment.
 Late payment interest will be due if you do not pay on time.